 National School Lunch Program

-The facility will furnish only meals that have been approved by the National School Lunch Program (NSLP) for breakfast and lunch, unless
+- The facility will furnish only meals that have been approved by the National School Lunch Program (NSLP) for breakfast and lunch, unless emergency conditions exist.

-The facility will furnish only meals that have been approved by the Kootenai County Public Safety Building nutrition program for dinner, unless
+- The facility will furnish only meals that have been approved by the Kootenai County Public Safety Building nutrition program for dinner, unless emergency conditions exist.

-Fresh foods such as fruits, vegetables, calcium rich dairy products, and whole grains will be promoted as best practice in foods offered.
+- Fresh foods will be promoted as best practice in foods offered, such as: